zmikez/The_IT_Guide/The_Guide.md

 -   The reverse is also true.
 Every time that you reduce skill sets, you:

-    -   Combine divisions with-in you workforce.
+    -   Combine divisions with-in your workforce.

     -   Create a more unified mindset.

     -   Increase opportunities for mentorship.

     -   Increase opportunities for professional growth.
+    -   Create opportunities to unify your workforce into a team.

 ## Teamwork

--   Teamwork can increase the productivity of the individual.
+-   Teamwork **can** increase the productivity of the individual.

--   There is a point at which the increase in teamwork decreases the productivity of ALL individuals in the team.
+-   There is a point at which the increase in teamwork **decreases** the productivity of ALL individuals in the team.
+Team size and function should be designed and regualted with purpose.

--   More specifically, 'militant' cries and demand for teamwork.
+-   'Militant' cries and demand for teamwork must be looked at with suspection.
+    -   Cries for team work typically hide incompatency.

     -   The louder the cry for teamwork, the less capable that person is.

--   This still needs a lot of work to clean this up and sharpen it.
+-   **This still needs a lot of work to clean this up and sharpen it.**